-All that portion of Crown Land known as Hyde Hall Mountain situate in the parish of Trelawny and containing by survey 1,635 acres 3 roods 34.4 perches, butting

-Northerly on Vale Royal Mountain in possession of L. S. Martin part of Friendship in Mtn. in possession of Abdel Amith, part of Friendship Mtn. in possession of the Crown, part of Friendship Mtn. in possession of Phillip West, part of Friendship Mountain in possession of C. Ingram, part of Friendship Mtn. in possession of C. Ferguson, and part of Friendship in possession of the Crown
+All that portion of Crown Land known as Hyde Hall Mountain situate in the parish of Trelawny and containing by survey 1,635 acres 3 roods 34.4 perches, butting Northerly on Vale Royal Mountain in possession of L. S. Martin part of Friendship Mountain in possession of Jemima Hawthorne, part of Friendship in Mtn. in possession of Abdel Amith, part of Friendship Mtn. in possession of the Crown, part of Friendship Mtn. in possession of Phillip West, part of Friendship Mountain in possession of C. Ingram, part of Friendship Mtn. in possession of C. Ferguson, and part of Friendship in possession of the Crown